Online Quizzes and Exams in Moodle

 - Understanding Quiz Settings

-- Starting a Quiz
+- Starting a Quiz Attempt

 - Quiz Interface